TheHeadlessSourceMan/defaultFiles/README.md

----
-title: default files
+# default files
----

-This is an tool quickly
+This is a tool to quickly
 create default files to get you started easily without the unnecessary steps.